Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. The park remains closed for the public’s safety.
 The park is still under construction with heavy equipment being used to move materials throughout the site.
 Equipment operators cannot see people easily, especially if people are not wearing reflective clothing, which is required in construction zones.

 You can safely observe the project’s progress through email updates.

-A new one is coming!
+A new one has been installed complete with slides, swings and lots of fun features to climb on!
 Parents and kids in the neighborhood picked the final design and colors.
-Engineered wood fiber, which is ADA-compliant, will be at the bottom.
-It has lots of swings, slides and fun features to climb on.
-See the design.
+Engineered wood fiber, which is ADA-compliant, covers the ground under the various play structures.